What Is MEV? Ethereum's Invisible Tax Explained

 The Searchers’ Typical MEV Extraction Process

-Searchers start their MEV journey by monitoring the Ethereum blockchain using bots and automation tools for potential profit extraction opportunities.
+In Proof-of-Work Ethereum, searchers began their MEV journey by monitoring the Ethereum blockchain using bots and automation tools for potential profit extraction opportunities.

 The Most Common Attacks

 Front-running involves getting a transaction first in line in the execution queue ahead of a known pending transaction.
-In Ethereum, searchers run specialized front-running bots that scan the network for large orders on decentralized exchanges and submit competing transactions with higher gas fees to get them mined before the victim’s transaction.
+On Ethereum, searchers run specialized front-running bots that scan the network for large orders on decentralized exchanges and submit competing transactions with higher gas fees to get them mined before the victim’s transaction.

 A sandwich attack is a variation of front-running whereby a predatory trader places two transactions, one before and another right after a pending victim transaction.
 Searchers typically use sandwich attacks to extract MEV from unsuspecting traders on decentralized exchanges by manipulating the price of an asset.
 For example, a trader can identify a token a victim is about to buy and make a trade to push the price up, then sell the token straight after the victim’s buy order has further increased the price.